veigamann/trustedsource-checker/README.md

 ## Development

-This extension is built using WebExtensions API.
+This extension is built using WebExtensions API, which provides cross-browser compatibility.
 The main components are:

 - `manifest.json`: Extension metadata and permissions
 - `background.js`: Handles context menu creation and API requests
 - `content.js`: Displays results on the active tab

-To modify the extension, edit these files and reload the extension in `about:debugging`.
+To modify the extension, edit these files and reload the extension in your browser's extension management page.

 ## Contributing